 4. Award Notification

 Keep your Saclink email current.
-Starting in June, you will receive an award notification via your Saclink email directing you to your My Sac State Student Center to accept/decline your awards.
+You will receive an award notification via your Saclink email directing you to your Student Center to accept/decline your awards.
 Remember thatyou must meet SAP requirements first before you are offered awards, and that certain awards may have additional requirements after you have accepted them.
-Monitor your My Sac State Student Center regularly.
+Monitor your Student Center weekly.

 5. Financial Aid Holds

-Financial aid holds will be listed on the Hold section of your My Sac State Student Center account.
-Some aid programs require additional steps be taken before a disbursement is authorized.
-Read your hold message for additional information and action if necessary.
-Financial aid holds are term specific and do not prevent you from registering.
+Financial aid holds will be listed on the Hold section of your Student Center.
+Some aid programs require additional steps be taken before a disbursement.
+Read your hold message for additional information and take action if necessary.
+Financial aid holds are semester specific and do not prevent you from registering for classes.

 6. Disbursement of Aid

-Disbursements occur once a week throughout the term, unless there is a holiday.
-Disbursements begin no earlier than 10 days prior to the first day of instruction for each term and will first be applied to outstanding university charges.
+Disbursements begin one week before the start each semester and will disburse twice a week through Census and continue weekly thereafter.
+Disbursements will first be applied to outstanding university charges.
 If funds remain, they will be paid to you for other educational expenses.
 Sign up for e-refund.

 Sac State students are assigned an (estimated) Cost of Attendance (COA) that provides a projection of reasonable costs to attend Sac State for a nine month school period.
 The COA generally incorporates two types of costs associated with going to college: direct costs and indirect costs.